slopezpereyra/wallawin/README.md

 ## What is it?

 Wallawin is an evolution simulation program with an emphasis on behavioral traits.
-In other words, it simulates the action of natural selection over behavioral traits across a series of generations.
-It's goal is to provide a computational model for hypothesis testing in evolutionary psychology.
+It simulates the action of natural selection on behavioral traits across a series of generations.
+Its goal is to provide a computational model for hypothesis testing in evolutionary psychology.

 ## How does it work